mosquito/aio-pika/docs/source/rabbitmq-tutorial/1-introduction.rst

     This is a beta version of the port from `official tutorial`_.
 Please when you found an error create `issue`_ or `pull request`_ for me.

+    It is expected that you are familiar with the basics of `asyncio`_.
+    Anyway following examples works as written.
+    You feel free to download them and test it as is without any changes (in case your RabbitMQ installation allows access for user "guest").

+    Otherwise we recommend to read `asyncio tutorial`_.

 .. note::